 What if just one sick cat got better?
 Would that be worth the trouble?
 I looked at Duke’s amber eyes and thought of the many other sick cats out there suffering needlessly from a malady that could be turned around with the right diet and thought, “Duke, we gotta give this a shot.”

-One of my favorite authors, Anne Lamott, wrote a book in 1994 about writing called “Bird by Bird” that I finally had the good sense to read in late 2013.
+One of my favorite authors, Anne Lamott, penned a marvelous book in 1994 about writing called “Bird by Bird” that I finally had the good sense to read in late 2013.
 In the author’s own words, the story behind the book’s title goes like this:

 Thirty years ago my older brother, who was ten years old at the time, was trying to get a report on birds written that he’d had three months to write.
 It was due the next day.
 We were out at our family cabin in Bolinas, and he was at the kitchen table close to tears, surrounded by binder paper and pencils and unopened books on birds, immobilized by the hugeness of the task ahead.
 Then my father sat down beside him, put his arm around my brother’s shoulder, and said, ‘Bird by bird, buddy.
 Just take it bird by bird.’